 We support children and young people from birth to independence, creating a change that lasts a lifetime.

-This includes Coram Ambitious for Adoption, a leading adoption agency, along with a range of pioneering family finding initiatives to ensure children receive the stability and security they need.
+This includes Coram Ambitious for Adoption, our leading adoption agency, along with a range of pioneering family finding initiatives to ensure children receive the stability and security they need.
 We are known for the quality of the lifelong support we provide to adoptive families.

 Over the past year, the Coram Group has directly supported nearly 145,000 children, young people, parents and carers, helped over 400,000 children and young people through our education and early years programmes, and provided online resources and specialist advice to millions of digital users of our services.